An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Control Trade-offs

 \section{Discrete-Time Control Trade-offs}

-To capture the control limitations, the general discrete-time control system is first modeled as an additive white Gaussian channel with feedback.
-By utilizing the discrete-time I-MMSE relationship and optimal estimation theory, we then use total information rate and its sandwich bounds to characterize the fundamental control trade-offs of various control systems.
+To characterize the performance limits of control systems, we first model the general discrete-time control systems into an additive white Gaussian channel with feedback.
+By resorting to \hyperref[thm24]{Theorem 2.4} and optimal estimation theory, total information rate and its sandwich bounds are then utilized to capture the fundamental trade-offs of various control systems.